brc-dd/php-qs/README.md

 ## Notes

 - Not battle-tested.
 Use at your own risk.
+  - Although, the tests are taken from PHP's source code and are passing.
 - Not 100% compatible with PHP functions.
 For example,
-  - `parse` might throw errors if the input is not a valid query string
+  - `parse` might throw errors if the input is not a valid query string.
-  - `stringify` uses RFC 3986, while PHP uses RFC 1738 by default
+  - `stringify` uses RFC 3986, while PHP uses RFC 1738 by default.
-  - some differences are there because of what Array means in JS vs PHP
+  - some differences are there because of what Array means in JS vs PHP.

 ## Credits